 The implementation of the Excise Tax will require identifying multiple approaches to mitigate it.
 This will require actions involving reducing costs, optimization of network and plan performance, improving employee/retiree health status and risk factor reduction, optimal management of care and chronic conditions, moving to reimbursement for value rather than discounts and changes in plan design.
 Monitoring and exposing the impact of hospital system mergers, acquisitions and consolidations with physician groups will be essential.
 The importance of having data in this changing environment cannot be underscored enough.
+These actions are in order regardless of whether the Excise Tax is repealed.

-HSS will need to ensure access to care for all members as technology moves to online provider communication.
-New products and technology will challenge the traditional three plan model HSS has worked with for years.
-HSS Benefits Analysts may need to assist in navigating through different vendors as integrated care is sought, which is an expansion of their role.
+SFHSS will need to ensure access to care for all members as technology moves to online provider communication.
+New products and technology will challenge the traditional three plan model SFHSS has worked with for years.
+SFHSS Benefits Analysts may need to assist in navigating through different vendors as integrated care is sought, which is an expansion of their role.